Prayer and Reflection

 Whole School Outdoor Reflection Area

 As a school, we also felt it was important to have a reflection area for the whole school community to engage with.
 As a result, our outdoor reflection area was brought to life to impact children’s spiritual lives.
+Every child in the school has decorated their own individual pebble for the pathway.
 As it is positioned just off from the main playground, all children can have access to it on a regular basis.
 This area is currently growing with the help of our Ethos Committee who have helped to design the area and choose the interactive activities for other children to engage with.

 Show me your ways, Lord, teach me your paths.
 Guide me in your truth and teach me, for you are God my Saviour, and my hope is in you all day long.